Nilin (Remember Me): Concept and development

-Fictional biography
+Appearances

-Nilin is the daughter of the founders of Sensen technology, Charles and Scylla Cartier-Wells.
+As introduced in Remember Me, Nilin is the daughter of the founders of Sensen technology, Charles and Scylla Cartier-Wells.
 After being in a car crash that injured and embittered her mother, her father designed the Sensen to help Nilin forget her part in it.
 Nilin becomes a memory hunter, someone who can enter and steal memories: because of skills taught to her by her father, she could also 'remix' them to create a false memory and potentially change a person's outlook and future actions.
 Under unknown circumstances, she joins the Errorists, an underground movement opposed to the Sensen technology.
 After she manipulates a target into committing suicide, she is imprisoned in the Bastille and her memories erased.
 The unseen Errorist leader Edge breaks her out of prison and acts as her guide and helper during her missions.
 Nilin follows his orders in order to recover her lost memories, although she finds herself doubting herself and fearing recovering her memories because of what more she might have done.
 Eventually, she finds out her origins, and ends up remixing the memories of her parents to make them see the harm the technology is causing and allow Nilin entrance to H3O, the Memorize central server and the core of the Sensen technology.
 When she reaches the Central Server, Edge confirms her growing suspicion that he and H3O are one and the same, and that he led her all the way to the central server for the expressed purpose of having her kill him.
 Due to common use of Sensens to remove painful memories from their human users, the H3O computer had essentially become a horrific repository of countless negative memories and experiences; when it unexpectedly gained self-awareness, it found itself experiencing incredible suffering, leading to its wish to be destroyed.
 Nilin links mentally with the server and is confronted by H3O, a sentient entity that had developed in the Memorize servers from the vast collection of painful memories, who informs her that Edge was an aspect of him, created and released into the world specifically to bring down Memorize by organizing the Errorist movement, and in the process, put an end to H3O.
 He also tells her that as long as he exists the horrors of Sensen abuse will continue until they eventually overwhelm the entire population, meaning that Nilin must destroy H3O.
 When Nilin expresses reluctance at the prospect of killing him, H3O spawns multiple hostile remembrances to force her to fight him.
 Nilin finally destroys Edge/H3O, releasing the stored memories into the general population.
 In his last moments, H3O thanks her for putting an end to his pain.
 With her mind now restored, Nilin resolves to help heal the damage Sensen has done to the world.